Tuesday, May 11, 2010

 1. Help spread the word that ME/CFS is a serious and multi-systemic disease.
 If someone has false misconceptions about the illness, speak up and correct them.

 2. Don't call CFS "chronic fatigue."
-CFS is a complex illness effecting many different organ systems; it is not a single symptom.
+CFS is a complex illness affecting many different organ systems; it is not a single symptom.
 Referring to it merely as "chronic fatigue" (rather than CFS or ME/CFS) is not only incorrect, it can actually feel disrespectful.

-3. If you know someone with CFS, let them know you care.
+3. If you know someone with ME/CFS, let them know you care.
 Drop them a line from time to time (without expecting a response).
 Listen to what they have to say and ask if there's anything you can do to help.

 4. Become educated and involved.
 Read up on ME/CFS from legitimate sources and stay informed.
 Join advocacy groups such as the ones linked on this page, sign petitions, watch online webinars, and/or write to Congress to request more funding and awareness.

-6. Wear a blue ribbon to show your support.
+5. Wear a blue ribbon to show your support.
 If you are on Facebook, consider putting this twibbon (or this twibbon) on your profile picture to help raise awareness.

 SolveCFS Video